 About QCAT

-QCAT works to actively resolve disputes and deliver justice in a way that is independent, efficient, expert, accessible and flexible.
+To actively resolve disputes in a way that is fair, just, accessible, quick and inexpensive.

 - administrative decisions